-Selection of Cell Lines: The choice of cell line to use for IgG-like bsAb production depends on each product's unique physical characteristics.
-Commercial MAb production primarily begins with stably transfected mammalian cell lines such as Chinese hamster ovary (CHO) cells or the NS0 and Sp2/0 murine lymphoid lines.
-Those cell lines can produce and secrete proteins with similar glycosylation to naturally occurring human immunoglobulins (24).
+Selection of Cell Lines: The choice of cell line to use for MAb or IgG-like bsAb production depends on each product's unique physical characteristics.
+Commercial MAb production primarily begins with stably transfected mammalian cell lines such as Chinese hamster ovary (CHO) cells or the NSO and Sp2/0 murine lymphoid lines.
+Those cell lines can produce and secrete proteins with similar glycosylation to naturally occurring human immunoglobulins (23).

 The CHO line is the current workhorse of the therapeutic MAb industry, producing most MAbs that are currently on the market.
-Using state-of-the-art methods, CHO cells grown under appropriate culture conditions can express antibodies at >5 g/L. These cells have been used to produce Genentech's CrossMAb bsAbs (25).
-In recent years, NS0 and Sp2/0 cell lines have been chosen less frequently than CHO because of potential product safety concerns: Both murine lines integrate glycans with higher immunogenic potential into proteins than do CHO cell lines (24, 26-28).
+With improvements to culture techniques, CHO clones grown under appropriate culture conditions can express antibodies at >5 g/L. These cells have been used to produce Genentech's CrossMAb bsAbs (24).
+In recent years, NS0 and Sp2/0 cell lines have been chosen less frequently than CHO because of potential product safety concerns: Both murine lines integrate glycans with higher immunogenic potential into proteins than those of CHO cells (23, 25-27).

-Human-derived cell lines also are available for protein-based therapeutic production.
-Such cells do not incorporate immunogenic glycosylation structures; however, a major safety concern is susceptibility to adventitious and endogenous viruses.
-HEK293 and Cevec Pharmaceuticals's CAP-T cells are two human lines that have been used early in bsAb development - e.g., of CrossMAb (Creative Biolabs), DuetMab (29, 30), and dual-action Fab (DAF) (31) formats - but they are best suited for transient expression.
-The Per.
-C6 cell line could offer improved utility for commercial bsAb production; however, it is proprietary to Janssen Pharmaceuticals and is no longer accessible for general use (32, 33).

-Microbial cells such as Pichia pastoris (34, 35) and Escherichia coli have been used to generate Ab fragments, half-Abs, non-IgG-like bsAbs, and MAbs and can be used to create IgG-like bsAbs that lack glycosylation.
-E. coli is used mainly in production of non-IgGlike bsAbs or IgG-like bsAbs used for epitope neutralization (for which effector functions are not required).
-E. coli can produce aglycosylated IgG heavy chains and light chains identical to the glycosylated forms in antigenbinding affinity, stability, pharmacokinetics, and biodistribution.
-But production in microbial cells can be hampered by their lack of proteinfolding chaperones, making protein aggregation with sequestration of product in inclusion bodies a common issue (36-38).
-Spiess et al. generated human IgG1-based KiH bsAbs by producing half-Abs in two separate E. coli cultures, then purifying and combining them subject to the appropriate redox conditions to assemble the final bsAbs (39).
+Human-derived cell lines also are available for protein-based therapeutic development.
+Such cells do not incorporate immunogenic glycosylation structures; however, their major safety concern is susceptibility to adventitious and endogenous viruses.
+HEK293 and Cevec Pharmaceuticals' CAP-T cells are two human lines that have been used early in bsAb development e.g., of CrossMAb (Creative Biolabs), DuetMab (28, 29) and dual-action Fab (DAF) (30) formats - but they are best suited for transient expression.
+The Per.C6 cell line could have improved utility for commercial bsAb production; however, it is proprietary to Janssen Pharmaceuticals and is no longer accessible for general use (31, used mainly in production of non-IgGlike bsAbs or IgG-like bsAbs used for epitope neutralization (for which effector functions are not required).
+E. coli can produce aglycosylated IgG heavy chains and light chains identical to the glycosylated forms in their antigen-binding affinity, stability, pharmacokinetics, and biodistribution.
+But production in microbial cells can be hampered by their lack of proteinfolding chaperones, making protein aggregation and sequestration of product in inclusion bodies a common issue (35-37).
+Spiess et al. generated human IgG1-based KiH bsAbs by producing half-Abs in two separate E. coli cultures, then purifying and combining them subject to the appropriate redox conditions to assemble final bsAbs (38).